 Key Fact: Social insurance is made up of programs that help workers and their families replace part of income lost due to unemployment, disability, retirement, or death, as well as ensure access to adequate health care.
 Every year, millions of Americans rely on programs like Social Security, unemployment insurance and Medicare.
-These programs will touch nearly all Americans, as most people draw Social Security when they retire or require medical care in old age.
+These programs will touch nearly all Americans during their lifetimes, as most people draw Social Security when they retire or rely on governmentfunded medical care in old age.

 Federal Spending on Social Insurance: Social insurance and earned benefits are funded through mandatory spending.
 Unlike discretionary spending that is determined with the annual approval of Congress, mandatory spending is controlled through eligibility requirements and benefit levels specified in existing authorizing legislation.
+This makes benefits much more reliable (and expenditures